-There are a number of event codes for which the interpretation contains the phrase "context allocation failure" - these types of events are referring to the internal memory constructs of the Emulex Storport Miniport driver and as such are intended for Emulex design engineers' information.
-If you encounter this type of code, contact Emulex support for analysis and determination if that particular event may be an indicator of a failed adapter or of some problem with interaction between the adapter, the Emulex Storport Miniport driver, the host operating system, and the host memory.
+There are a number of event codes for which the interpretation contains the phrase "context allocation failure" - these types of events are referring to the internal memory constructs of the Emulex Storport Miniport driver and as such are intended for Emulex design engineer's information.
+If a customer encounters such an event, they should contact Emulex support for analysis and determination if that particular event may be an indicator of a failed adapter or of some problem with interaction between the adapter, the Emulex Storport Miniport driver, the host operating system and the host memory.